EMPAT94/Notes/README.md

 2. Setup Schema and Migrations

-Schema is what maps data from db to elixir format, and contain change(set).
+Schema is what maps data from db to elixir format, and contains changesets.

-Migrations are used to create/alter tables.
+Migrations are used to create/alter tables such that they approach the state specified by schemas.

-Schemas and Migrations are tightly coupled if generated using overarching cli commands, although can be created manually and loosely coupled.
-No approach better or worse.
+Regarding Assets:

+Phoenix uses esbuild to pack css and js from `assets/` dir and served from `priv/static` dir.
+Static assets are _not_ copied over automatically!

+Regarding Templates:

+Be careful with variables in rendered html.
+If rendering from inside functions, make sure to use `@variable` instead of `assign.variable`

 # Postgresql